What Landlords Are Not Allowed to Do (But Often Try)

 • sexual orientation

-I frequently hear frightening stories of how tenants have gone several months without hot water and/or heat!
-Unless the landlord has an incredibly believable story to defend why that’s the case, that shit won’t fly!
+I frequently hear concerning stories of tenants going several months without hot water and/or heating.
+Unless a landlord has a genuinely credible and lawful explanation for why that is the case, that situation is unlikely to be justifiable.

-The law, that is, section 11 of the Landlord and Tenant Act 1985, covers the legal obligation a landlord has to carry out basic repairs.
-Generally, it means that the landlord is responsible for keeping the following in repair and proper working order:
+The law, specifically Section 11 of the Landlord and Tenant Act 1985, sets out the legal obligation a landlord has to carry out basic repairs.
+In general terms, it means the landlord is responsible for keeping the following in good repair and proper working order:

 • a) the structure and exterior of the dwelling-house (including drains, gutters and external pipes)